By Dr. Sue Dyson

 Only 12 percent of the riders were assessed as having their shoulder, hip and heel aligned.
 Forty-one percent were judged to be sitting too far towards the back of the saddle, while 59 percent were considered to be too big for their saddle.

-The findings had implications for the balance of the rider and their weight distribution on the horse relative to its center of gravity, according to Dr. Sue Dyson, who is head of clinical orthopedics at the Centre for Equine Studies at the Animal Health Trust, and also the veterinary adviser to the Saddle Research Trust.
+The findings had implications for the balance of the rider and their weight distribution on the horse relative to its centre of gravity, according to Dr. Sue Dyson, who is head of clinical orthopedics at the Centre for Equine Studies at the Animal Health Trust, and also the veterinary adviser to the Saddle Research Trust.

 The preliminary results, she said, would form the basis of a much larger study of saddle fit to horse and rider and the influence on rider position.